 Nathaniel H. Taylor

 Kohlberg Kravis Roberts & Co., L.P. ("KKR")

-Nathaniel H. Taylor joined Kohlberg Kravis Roberts & Co in 2005 and is a Director.
+Nathaniel H. Taylor joined Kohlberg Kravis Roberts & Co in 2005 and is a Member.
 He has been involved with investments in Academy Sports & Outdoors, Aricent, Cafe Coffee Day, Dalmia Cement, SunGard Data Systems, Sun Microsystems, Toys 'R' Us, and US Foods.
 He currently sits on the board of directors of Academy, Aricent, Toys 'R' Us, and US Foods.
 Mr. Taylor also helped establish KKR's Indian operations.
 Prior to joining KKR, Mr. Taylor was with Bain Capital where he was involved with investments in the retail, health care and technology sectors.
 He holds a B.A., magna cum laude, from Dartmouth College and an M.B.A., Arjay Miller Scholar, from Stanford University Graduate School of Business.